 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
 The Board uses effective duration as a measure of interest rate risk for all fixed income portfolios.
-Please refer to Note 3 - Summary of Investment Policy - Legal and Contractual Provisions for further detail.
+Refer to Note 3 - Summary of Investment Policy - Legal and Contractual Provisions for further detail.

-STIP investments are categorized to disclose credit risk and weighted average maturity (WAM).
+STIP investments at fair value are categorized to disclose credit risk and weighted average maturity (WAM).
 Credit risk reflects the weighted security quality rating by investment type as of the June 30th report date.
 Although the STIP investments have been rated by investment security type, STIP, as an external investment pool, has not been rated.
 STIP interest rate risk is determined using the WAM method.
 The WAM measure expresses investment time horizons - the time when investments are due or reset and payable in days, months or years - weighted to reflect the dollar size of the individual investments within an investment type.
-Inclusive of cash and cash equivalents, the WAM averages 41 days for the portfolio.
+Inclusive of cash and cash equivalents, the WAM averages 46 days for the portfolio.

-STIP Credit Quality Ratings and Weighted Average Maturity as of June 30, 2019 (in thousands) Security Investment Type Total Fixed Income Investments at Fair Value Credit Quality Rating WAM (Days) Treasuries Agency or Government Related \$ 129,877 873,181 A-1+ A-1+ 20 69 Corporate: Commercial Paper Notes Certificates of Deposit 200,145 448,909 325,235 A-1+ A-1+ A-1+ 16 61 45
+STIP Credit Quality Ratings and Weighte (in tho ed Average I usands) Maturity as of June 30), 2020

+Total Fixed

+Income Credit

+Investments Quality WAM

+Security Investment Type at Fair Value Rating (Days)

+Treasuries \$ 430,142 A-1+ 56

+Agency or Government Related 1,182,828 A-1+ 52

+Corporate:

+Commercial Paper 398,071 A-1+ 72

+Notes 115,311 A-1+ 57

+Certificates of Deposit 300,206 A-1 56

+Total STIP Fixed Income Investments at Fair Value \$ 2,426,558

 Based on their short weighted average maturity and the relative immaterial difference from their cost to fair value as of June 30th, the Board deemed the cash equivalents to have little discernible interest rate risk.
-In addition, the Board has not suffered a loss event as of the audit opinion date on the cash equivalents as of June 30th.